promod/promod4/readme.txt

 Q: Class related binds, how do they work?
 A: See below for a list of commands.

+Q: What's the difference between the EU and NE version of Promod?
+A: The NE version of Promod has rate and cl_maxpackets settings unlocked and radar does not display enemy indicators while shooting.
+NE stands for Non-Europe.

 Q: My question is not answered here.
 A: Easiest way to contact us is via mail or join #codpromod @ QuakeNet.

+Q: How do I get the training-dummy to work?
+A: First put up a local home-hosted server without PB (start game, launch Promod 2.11 from the mods-menu and load a map with the console or menu).
+The default button for spawning a bot is the "N" button (bind X "+actionslot 1").

 PROMOD MODES

 The promod_mode dvar follows a specific syntax.
-However the game accepts the bits between underscores (_) in any order.
+However the game accepts the bits between underscores ( _ ) in any order.

 match: standard match mode, conflicts with knockout mode.
 Round limit = mr#*2
 knockout: knockout match mode, conflicts with standard match mode.
 Score limit = mr#+1 mr#: maxrounds - see above for use.
 Default is 10.
 Works only in Search & Destroy and Sabotage.
-lan: lan mode - g_antilag 0, punkbuster messages turned off.
+lan: lan mode - g_antilag 0, PunkBuster messages turned off.
 Conflicts with pb mode.
 hc: hardcore mode (disables some HUD elements and reduces health level to 30).
 knife: knife round - adds a knife round and an extra ready-up mode to Search & Destroy matches.
 1v1/2v2: used for 1v1 and 2v2 matches, disables Demolitions and Sniper classes.
-pb: disables punkbuster warnings for online modes.
+pb: disables PunkBuster warnings for online modes.
 Conflicts with lan mode.

-For example "promod_mode match_mr10_knife_pb" will enable knife round and disable punkbuster warnings in standard maxrounds 10 mode.
+For example "promod_mode match_mr10_knife_pb" will enable knife round and disable PunkBuster warnings in standard maxrounds 10 mode.

 There are also some other modes: